 History has provided us with a lot of excellent poker films.
 Older projects like The Cincinnati Kid (1965) established the genre.
 The ’90s brought us the likes of Maverick (based on the classic television show) and Rounders.
 And in the 2000s, movies like Ocean’s 11 and Casino Royale successfully infused other genres with poker drama.

 This fall’s release of The Card Counter, however, has us thinking about what the best recent poker film has been.
 And the one that comes to mind as the most effective since Casino Royale, if not Rounders, is the 2017 biopic Molly’s Game.
+You can check some of the most Famous Movie Slots here.

 Molly’s Game was written and directed by Aaron Sorkin –– one of Hollywood’s most celebrated screenwriters.
 Sorkin’s previous work includes The West Wing (1999-2006), a highly acclaimed drama on the inner workings of the White House, as well as more recently 2020’s The Trial of the Chicago 7, a historical drama focusing on a group of Vietnam War protestors.
 But Molly’s Game was the first project that the acclaimed scribe both wrote and directed.